Year-end tax planning 2025

 This example on how the new tax law did not result in simplification is worth repeating:

 Assessing the impact and planning – The increase in the deduction allowed for state and local tax or “SALT” to $40,000 could reduce taxes for many, allowing them to include more state and local taxes when they itemize.
 But, the impact is blunted because the standard deduction also increased (you take the larger of the two).
-Then the benefit of itemized deductions is reduced when you hit the 37% bracket.
+Then the benefit of itemized deductions is capped when you hit the 35% bracket (so there is no increased benefit for the 37% bracket).
 The above-the-line charitable deduction also reduces the impact of itemizing.
 And increasing the SALT deduction could mean you owe the Alternative Minimum Tax or “AMT.”
 In other words, you have to run tax projections to determine the best action.

 Bunching – In previous posts, we have advised bunching of deductions into a single year so you can optimize itemizing.
 That planning may be both more important and tougher to do as you now have to watch state and local taxes as well as charitable contributions.